 Originally, Damon ran his hacked together strat into his pedal board thru a Roland Jazz Chorus 120 while Eddie used his collection of synth toys and such (collectively known as Soundlab) thru a Yamaha mixer into whatever house system was available.
 This also included a MOTU 828 A/D convertor for recording.
 Having to rely on others to provide sound caught us in some fairly compromising positions.

-After a particularly irritating situation, the guys settled on buying a set of Mackie powered Thump 15a speakers and a Behringer X-air 18.
-This setup gave them the ability to control the audio themselves and record everything to isolated tracks rather than three stereo tracks.
-Now the only thing a venue needs to supply is clean power.
+After a particularly irritating situation in our hometown of Ypsilanti, we settled on buying a set of Mackie Thump 15a powered speakers and a Behringer X-Air 18 mixer.
+This setup gave us the ability to control the audio ourselves and record everything to isolated tracks rather than three stereo tracks.
+Now the only thing a venue needs to supply us is clean power.